MA/MFA Dance Leadership & Community Practice

 Applicants are expected to have an appropriate first degree (or an equivalent qualification) or 5 years’ professional experience.
 Applicants without formal qualification are subject to the Institution’s recognition of prior learning (RPL) process.
 Decisions are made by the RPL Panel with delegated authority from the Assessment Board.
 An External Examiner may decide to scrutinise the evidence supporting a claim as part of the Assessment Board process.

 Applicants for whom English is not their first language should demonstrate proficiency in English equivalent to IELTS 6.5 overall with a minimum of 5.5 in all 4 areas, or TCL Integrated Skills in English III.
 Trinity Laban website provides guidance on the standard expected by reference to acceptable English Language qualifications.

 In addition, meeting external requirements of UK Visas and Immigration is essential.

 Entry to this programme is initially by submitting a UCAS Conservatoires application.
 Applicants will then be invited to either:

-- a live practical audition OR upload video submissions (showing technical and creative work)
+- a live practical audition OR an online submissions (showing technical and creative work)

 - interview (in person or online).